 Summerfest, the world’s largest music festival, attracts almost a million people the last week in June and first week in July.
 The 11-day party spotlights more than 800 acts on 10 permanent ground stages and a 23,000-seat amphitheater that hosts national headliners.
-Among the hot names that performed this year: Bruno Mars, Lady Gaga, Brad Paisley with Darius Rucker, Outkast and the Dave Matthews Band.
+Among the hot names that performed over the years: Bruno Mars, Lady Gaga, Brad Paisley with Darius Rucker, Outkast and the Dave Matthews Band.
 Besides concerts, Summerfest keeps guests happy with four shopping marketplaces, a giant Ferris wheel and other rides, and activities like paddleboating in the lagoon.
 Some 45 food and drink vendors offer everything from ribs to fajitas. (summerfest.com)

 The parade of world cultures at Maier Festival Park begins with mid-June’s Polish Fest, billed as “America’s largest Polish festival.”
 Enjoy folk dance ensembles, a nonstop polka stage and performances by gifted pianists in the Chopin Youth Piano Competition.
 Also see Polish craft and cooking demonstrations, cultural exhibits and a marketplace with Polish products.
 Come hungry and bite into Polish sausages and savor pierogis with every possible filling.
 Relax over drinks in the Tyskie Beer Garden or Sobieski Vodka Lounge. (polishfest.org)